dejonghe/aws-batch-example/README.md

 9. Click the JobId.
 You will see detail appear on the right hand side.
 10. In the detail you will see link to view logs.
 Click on it to explore.
 11. If the first job was successful, 5 other jobs will be submitted and move through the different status's.
+..* Note that when the group of 5 is submitted some stay in pending, and do not immediately go to runnable.
+This is because those jobs have dependencies.
 12. Now submit a job manually through the Jobs Dashboard.
 ..* Play with running jobs different ways.
 ..* Try submitting an Array.